Lakera Guard Guardrails

 • Prompt Defense - Detect and respond to direct and indirect prompt attacks.
 This includes jailbreaks, prompt injections and any attempts to manipulate and exploit AI models through malicious or unintentionally troublesome instructions, preventing potential harm to your application.

-• Content Moderation - Ensure your GenAI applications do not violate your organization’s policies by detecting harmful and unwanted content.
+• Content Moderation - Ensure your GenAI applications do not violate your organization’s policies by detecting and stopping harmful and unwanted content.

 • Data Leakage Prevention - Safeguard Personally Identifiable Information, prevent system prompt leakage, and avoid costly leakage of sensitive data, ensuring compliance with data protection and privacy regulations.

-• Unknown links detection - Prevent attackers manipulating the LLM into displaying malicious or phishing links to your users.
+• Malicious links detection - Prevent attackers manipulating the LLM into displaying malicious or phishing links to your users by flagging unknown links.

 GenAI faces novel threats